sindresorhus/electron-debug/readme.md

 Type: `BrowserWindow`\
 Default: The focused `BrowserWindow`

-### preloadScript
+### preloadScriptPath

-The absolute path to a preload script that will enable devtron.
+The absolute path to a preload script that will enable devtron, when node integration is off.
 Use it in a call to [`session#setPreloads`](https://www.electronjs.org/docs/api/session#sessetpreloadspreloads).

 ## Related